 Just a quick update on my travel plans.
 I spent two months in Cape Town and then traveled all the way to Johannesburg by Baz Bus.
 I visited the following places along the way: Wilderness, Knysna, Plettenberg Bay, Bloukrans Bridge (where I jumped the world’s highest bridge bungee jump!), Tsitsikamma National Park, Jeffrey’s Bay, Port Elizabeth, Hogsback, Coffee Bay, Southern Drakensberg, Lesotho, Warner Beach (and Umkomaas for scuba diving), Durban, Northern Drakensberg and finally Johannesburg.
 I’ll write more about my South African travels later.

 So right now, I’m in Mauritius and this Friday I’m flying back to Johannesburg.
-I’m not planning to stay in South Africa anymore (I don’t even what kind of visa I would get, probably just a transit visa because I’ve already the used the 3-month tourist visa).
-So my plan is to find a direct bus to Swaziland and hopefully continue there on the same day.
+I’m not planning to stay in South Africa anymore (I don’t even know what kind of visa I would get, probably just a transit visa because I’ve already used the 3-month tourist visa).
+So my plan is to find a direct bus to Swaziland and hopefully continue there on the same or next day.

 After Swaziland, I only have a rough travel plan, but my goal is to travel overland all the way to Cairo, Egypt.
 I have no idea how long this is going to take, but probably at least five months.
-I’ve previously done an overland trip from Nairobi to Cape Town, and that took my three months.
+I’ve previously done an overland trip from Nairobi to Cape Town, and that took me three months.
 I’m hoping to get back to Europe before it’s getting too cold again so that I could visit the six countries I have left there.
 Last year, my plan to visit Moldova, Romania, and Belarus failed when it was getting too cold in November, and I decided to skip those countries.

 Two years ago I did a backpacking trip from Nairobi to Cape Town, and I visited these countries: Kenya, Tanzania, Malawi, Zambia, Zimbabwe, Botswana, Namibia and South Africa.
 So this time around only South Africa and Tanzania are countries where I’ve been before.
 I’m so excited to see new countries in Africa!